Evaluate Your Restaurant Competition Before You Open

 How do you find out about your competition?

-You can learn a lot about your competition from a hands-on perspective: by sampling their food, checking out their service and experiencing their ambiance, you can have a good grasp of what they are all about.
-You can also speak directly to customers who frequent there, and ask them their opinions of the place.
+You can learn a lot about your competition from a hands-on perspective: by sampling their food, checking out their service and experiencing their ambiance.
+You can also speak directly to customers who frequent these places, and ask them their opinions of the place.

 Other information can be gleaned about your competition from sources such as newspapers, industry gossip, suppliers feedback and your own customers.
 Listen closely and pay attention to any and every piece of information that can be learned about your competitors and you will have a greater chance of being able to do better than them.